-The Parks Victoria Program that this project has been developed under is called ‘Healthy Parks, Healthy People’ and many health and wellbeing claims are being made about the Mountain Bike Destination.
-However, not all these projected benefits stack up.
+The Parks Victoria Program that this project has been developed under is called ‘Healthy Parks, Healthy People’ and the Warburton Mountain Bike Destination among the six objectives advanced as reasons for its development is to:

 Injuries